 Yes, these things make using a smartphone slightly inconvenient.
 You want to swipe and go on with your life.
 But, remember that you are walking around with the keys to everything.
 If you let somebody use those keys, then they will.

 By making your life easier you’re also making it easy for hackers.
 Use this guide to keep you safe from them and they will move on.
-Surely, they will find another victim who hasn’t taken these measure.
+Surely, they will find another victim who hasn’t taken these measures.